VerticalLongboard/xplane-vhf-helper/README.md

 ## Usage

 * Go to `Plugins/FlyWithLua/FlyWithLua Macros/VHF Helper`
-* Place and scale the window wherever you like (in 2D and VR)
+* Place the window wherever you like (in 2D and VR)
-* Use the number buttons to enter the new VHF frequency.
-The last two digits are subject to auto completion.
-* Press the COM1 or COM2 switch button to switch to the new frequency
 * **Chat with ATC! :-)**

 ## Dependencies